taih304/Linux-Shell/Platforms interaction/Docker/ubuntu docker.md

 1. Maintain data persistent in the mapped container folder
 2. Act as a bridge to share data between the existed mapped folder in the hosting OS and the docker container folder

-## Maintain data persistent in the mapped container folder
+## -v flag: Maintain data persistent in the mapped container folder

 **Non-persistent feature**: Base on the definition of docker container, the data created while running the container will be losted when the container ends its life.